Last week, BBC News lifted the lid on a shocking investigation into private pregnancy scans.

 That’s not the case for sonographer’s.

-Traditionally, in the UK, ultrasound scans were performed by doctors who specialise in medical imaging (radiologists).
+Traditionally, in the UK, pregnancy scans were performed by doctors who specialise in medical imaging (radiologists).

-As demand for medical imaging exceeded the supply of radiologists, more and more NHS ultrasound scans were performed by radiographer’s who specialised in ultrasound (sonographer’s).
+As demand for medical imaging exceeded the supply of radiologists, more and more NHS pregnancy scans were performed by radiographer’s who specialised in ultrasound (sonographer’s).

 And now, as NHS services have evolved, ultrasound is used in many different areas of healthcare by a variety of healthcare professionals.